-One important thing to keep in mind as well is that you typically only wear a night guard on your upper teeth or bottom teeth, so if you need a retainer on your top and bottom teeth, you may still need a retainer for the teeth that don’t have a night guard.
+However, you typically only wear a night guard on your upper teeth or bottom teeth.
+So if you need a retainer on your top and bottom teeth, you may still need a retainer for the teeth that don’t have a night guard.

 When Do I Need to Wear a Retainer or Night Guard?

 After you’ve had braces or any other method of tooth alignment, your dentist or orthodontist will talk to you about your retainer options and what will be best for you.
 When you wear your retainer can vary widely; some retainers are permanently affixed to your teeth while others only need to be worn at night.
 If you have a removable retainer, you may wear it more often at first and then slowly wear it less over time.